platformsh/platformsh-docs/docs/src/domains/checklist.md

 {{< /codetabs >}}

-Once the domain is live, don't forget to delete the entries you added.
+Once your tests are over and the domain is live, don't forget to delete the entries you added.

 ## 3. Optional: Obtain a third-party TLS certificate